 There is no doubt that KCK Public Schools has the capacity to implement and serve each of the identified schools.
 The district has proven through its implementation of First Things First, district-wide, that it has the capacity, fervor, enthusiasm, willingness, leadership, staff and Board support to make change happen.
 This is not a foreign path for the district to pursue widespread implementation of support, it is simply a different direction that continues to build on the foundations already in place (First Things First).
 Furthermore, the district recognizes that it is not perfect and that there are always areas for improvement.
 It is through working in collaboration with KLN and consultants that the district continues to grow and learn and is open to making necessary changes.
 The focus remains clearly on our students and on instruction, despite the challenges the district as a whole or even these seven schools face, that focus will remain clear and the district leadership will provide the necessary supports to forge forward.
-The district with established and new partnerships have strong collaboration for implementation.
-There will be over 100 hours of Coach to Coach support through ENI, Implementation Coach support through KLN, the Executive Director that is in charge of the Turnaround schools will be working directly with Emerson and completing regular Learning Walks and facilitating Learning Focused Conversations.
+The districts with established and new partnerships have strong collaboration for implementation.
+There will be over 100 hours of Coach to Coach support through ENI, Implementation Coach support through KLN, the Executive Director that is in charge of the Turnaround schools will be working directly with Mark Twain and completing regular Learning Walks and facilitating Learning Focused Conversations.
 Through the classroom reform, an emphasis will be on Teacher Leaders, daily collaboration time, focused professional development on Wednesday afternoons reviewing assessment data and determining next weeks instruction from the data results.
 The KLN Implementation Coaches will work collaboratively with the Executive Directors (ED's) to support the principals and their leadership.
 The ED's will communicate on a regular basis with the Implementation Coaches to ensure that the support focuses on leadership in the use of data, instructional planning and delivery based on the data, and support to teachers to change or enhance their instructional practices.
 Implementation coaches will be supervised by ED's and evaluated through the assigned KLN person to the district with input from the school principal and ED.

 In addition, the districts external partner, Evans Newton Institute (ENI) will support each of the seven schools in full implementation of the 5-step process in an expedited yet vigilant approach to ensure the academic success of all students.
-The district also enjoys additional external partners: (1) Kansas Learning Network (KLN), PREP-KC, UMKC, Kidzone, El Centro, CIS, Kansas City Kansas Community College (KCKCC), Donnelly a.
-If the LEA is not applying to each Tier I school, the LEA must explain why it lacks capacity to serve each Tier I school.

-College, PEBC, Site Council and Board of Education, K-State and (2) KSDE to assist in the successful implementation of the district and school goals, again recognizing that Kansas City Kansas Public Schools will be one of the top 10 districts in the nation.
+The district also enjoys additional external partners: Kansas Learning Network (KLN), PREP-KC, UMKC, PEBC, Site Councils, PTSA, Board of Education, CIS, Kansas City Kansas Community College (KCKCC), Donnelly College, K-State and KSDE to assist in the successful implementation of the district and school goals, again recognizing that Kansas City Kansas Public Schools will be one of the top 10 districts in the nation.